 We’re not looking for the best photographer but instead great places to go for short, medium or long walks to see wildflowers.

-A prize of a 1 x Multi Park Pass thanks to National Parks SA will be awarded each Friday: Fri 7th Sept 2018, Fri 14th Sept 2018, Fri 21st Sept 2018, Fri 28th Sept 2018.
+A prize of a 1 x Multi Park Pass thanks to National Parks and Wildlife Service SA will be awarded each Friday: Fri 7th Sept 2018, Fri 14th Sept 2018, Fri 21st Sept 2018, Fri 28th Sept 2018.
 Winners will be notified by private messaging and public comment on the applicable social media network.
 A Multi Park Pass is valued at $90 and provides 12 months of unlimited vehicle entry to 11 national parks.

 Thanks to everyone who has been entering our Spring photo competition of wildflowers you’ve seen when out walking on a trail, we’ve seen some great photos and places to walk.